-(c) Separation Benefit.
-Employees who had an unused sick leave balance on December 31, 2013 (the "freeze date"), and who terminate their county employment after the freeze date for any reason other than discharge for misconduct, are eligible upon termination to receive a payout of 35% of the lower of: (i) the unused sick leave balance as of the freeze date; or (ii) the unused sick leave balance as of the termination date.
+Employees who had an unused sick leave balance as of the employee's freeze date, and who terminate their county employment for any reason other than discharge for misconduct, are eligible upon termination to receive a payout of 35% of the lower of: (i) the unused sick leave balance as of the freeze date; or (ii) the unused sick leave balance as of the termination date.
 The payout will be calculated at the employee's rate of pay as of the freeze date.